-This policy is applicable to the Board of Directors, Board Officers, District employees and any consultants or contractors and any department prescribed herein as well as employees in any department that may have that have a direct or indirect role in carrying out changes to bus stops, any part of bus stop changes including but not limited to, placements,; relocation; and removal.
-This policy is also applicable to cities/local jurisdictions, affected property owners, and the general public within the District's service area.
+This policy is applicable to the Board of Directors and any department prescribed herein as well as employees in any department that may have a role in any part of bus stop changes including but not limited to placements, relocations and removal.
+This policy is also applicable to local jurisdictions, affected property owners, and the general public within the District's service area.